Navyaposham/SimpleElevatorDesign/README.md

 ## Introduction

 Design of System Verilog FSM for an elevator control system.
-The system controls the movement of an elevator in a multi-story building with the following requirements:
+The system controls the movement of an elevator in a multi-story building with the following requirements:/n
 **1. Floor Selection:** The elevator should be able to stop on multiple floors.
-Users can select the desired floor from inside the elevator.
+Users can select the desired floor from inside the elevator./n
 **2. Priority Handling:** The elevator should prioritize serving passengers based on the order in which they press the buttons.
 For example, if a user inside the elevator selects floor 5, and another user on floor 3 presses the button to go to floor 4, the elevator should first go to floor 3 to pick up the new passenger before proceeding to floor 5.